trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 # User Guide - BETA Version 0.1
 ### Copyright: Thomas R Schmidt, Wildwood IL
 Unauthorized use, copy or publication is prohibited.
+## For BETA Testers
+While in BETA, the code is subject to frequent changes.
+Each commit of the code to my repository will include a description of the changes being made.
+Most will be minor.
+If a major change is made, I will post it on the Community Forum, Custom Drivers.
 ## Introduction
 This device driver implements the HE Actuator capability.
 It allows you to trigger Alarm Input Events and enable/disable Motion Detection and PIR Sensors on your Hikvision cameras by running its custom commands from your rules and apps.